safauludogan/flutter-html-parser/README.md

 # Flutter Html Parser

-With this project, we are pulling the data of a sample website with the [web scraping] method.
+With this project, we are pulling the data of a sample website with the [html parser](https://pub.dev/packages/flutter_html) method.

 ## Getting Started